 3. A portfolio of evidence will be collected for referred students.
 This may include, but is not limited to, previous assessment data, parent survey responses, teacher input and new assessments.
 Being invited to participate in more formal testing.

 Second Grade: In an effort to provide equitable access to qualify for Highly Capable identification, Bellingham Public Schools screens all second grade students.
 Referrals for second grade students are not necessary.

-Three forms of evidence are compiled into a portfolio (aptitude scores, achievement scores and qualitative input from families and staff).
+Three forms of evidence are compiled into the portfolio (aptitude scores, achievement scores and qualitative input from families and staff).

 - Aptitude (Natural Ability)